Course Descriptions

 By permission of adviser.

-Anatomy, Physiology, pathophysiology and anesthetic considerations related to the respiratory and renal systems.
+Anatomy, physiology, pathophysiology and anesthetic considerations related to the nervous and endocrine systems.

 CFS 200 - Introduction to CFS